NamiMod/swapi/README.md

 # swapi
-A simple page that gets data about star wars movies using Swapi API
+A simple and not beautiful 😅 web page that gets data about star wars movies using Swapi API

 In this page you can see some Information about star wars movies.
 Cool 😎